awsdocs/aws-snowball-developer-guide/doc_source/using-ec2.md

 1. Refer to your notes to find the PEM/PPK key pair that you used for this specific instance, and make a copy of those files somewhere on your computer\.
 Make a note of the path to the PEM file\.

 1. Connect to your instance through SSH as in the following example command\.
-Note that the IP address is the IP address of the VNIC that you set up in [Network Configuration for Compute Instances](#network-config-ec2-edge)\.
+The IP address is the IP address of the virtual network interface \(VNIC\) that you set up in [Network Configuration for Compute Instances](#network-config-ec2-edge)\.

    ```
    ssh -i path/to/PEM/key/file instance-user-name@192.0.2.0